hiulit/cross-compile-godot-raspberry-pi/README.md

 ## 🤖 Pre-compiled binaries

-There's a good chance that if you came to this repository you want to compile yout own Godot binaries.
+There's a good chance that if you came to this repository you want to compile your own Godot binaries.
 But if you just want to get pre-compiled binaries, I have another repository with [unofficial Godot binaries for the Raspberry Pi](https://github.com/hiulit/Unofficial-Godot-Engine-Raspberry-Pi).

 ## 🛠️ Setup